Solid overall pricing offset by middle-of-the-road cheapest plan

-Additional monthly cost with the Technology Service Fee
+Additional monthly cost with the Tech Assure fee

-2022 has been a busy year for the broadband business.
-Metronet announced a merger with Vexus Fiber, a Texas-based internet service provider, that will ultimately expand the provider's coverage base to 16 states and over 250 communities.
-Six months later, it announced a rebrand with a new tagline: "You will love your internet with Metronet.", , and announced new .
-The has led to availability expansion for both and .
-In late January,
+Last year was a busy one for Metronet, a regional broadband business out of Evansville, Indiana.
+In late January 2022, Metronet announced a merger with Vexus Fiber, a Texas-based internet service provider, that expanded the provider's coverage base to 16 states and over 250 communities.
+Six months later, it announced a rebrand with a new tagline: "You will love your internet with Metronet."

-Currently, Metronet is the country's largest, independently owned fiber-optic ISP.
-It began in 2005 in Greencastle, Indiana, as a family-run business and is led by Metronet CEO John Cinelli, who co-founded the telecommunications company with his father.
+As it stands now, Metronet is the country's largest independently owned fiber-optic ISP.
+It began in 2005 in Greencastle, Indiana, as a family-run business.
+It's now led by Metronet CEO John Cinelli, who co-founded the telecommunications company with his father.

-Metronet earns high marks for its commitment to 5G fixed wireless, and it is the only one that can claim symmetrical download and upload speeds.
-Metronet has been committed to rolling out 100% FTTH networks from its start in central Indiana.
+Metronet earns high marks for its commitment to fiber broadband.
+We've noted numerous times in our CNET ISP reviews that it's hard to beat the performance of a fiber-to-the-home internet connection.
+It's more reliable than cable, satellite, DSL and 5G fixed wireless, and it's the only one that can claim symmetrical download and upload speeds.
+Metronet has been committed to rolling out 100% FTTH networks from its beginnings in central Indiana.
 That makes it a provider worth paying attention to.
 But, as is often the case with ISPs, there are a few things worth considering -- and when it comes to Metronet, that includes an additional monthly fee you don't often encounter.
 But we'll get to that in due time.
-Let's explore more..
-We've noted numerous times in our that it's hard to beat the performance of a fiber-to-the-home internet connection.
-It's more reliable than , , and
+Let's explore more.

-Although Metronet is headquartered in Indiana, its footprint extends beyond the Hoosier state.
+Metronet's headquarters are in Indiana, but its footprint extends beyond the Hoosier state.
 As of this writing, Metronet Internet is available to over 250 communities in 16 states: Colorado, Florida, Illinois, Indiana, Iowa, Kentucky, Louisiana, North Carolina, Michigan, Minnesota, Missouri, New Mexico, Ohio, Texas, Virginia and Wisconsin.
-The majority of Metronet service areas within those states are smaller cities and towns, but some of the larger metropolitan areas covered include Aurora, Illinois; Des Moines, Iowa; Lansing, Michigan; Lexington, Kentucky; Rochester, Minnesota and Tallahassee, Florida.
+Most Metronet service areas within those states are smaller cities and towns.
+However, some of the larger metropolitan areas covered include Aurora, Illinois; Des Moines, Iowa; Lansing, Michigan; Lexington, Kentucky; Rochester, Minnesota and Tallahassee, Florida.

-Metronet offers three different speed tiers, which is fairly straightforward.
+Metronet offers several different speed tiers, which are all reasonably straightforward.
 And because its network is FTTH, it offers symmetrical megabits-per-second download and upload speeds across all plans.

-What isn't quite so simple is what you'll pay for each of those plans, though Metronet does ease the pain by nixing term agreements and providing unlimited data.
+What you'll pay for each of those plans isn't quite so simple, though Metronet does ease the pain by nixing term agreements and providing unlimited data.
 We'll dive into the details more, but first, here are the specifics.
 (Note: Prices assume you enable paperless billing.)

 Metronet home internet plans